Solar carport initiative

 What is the local economic impact?

-100 percent of the labor will be locally sourced.
+100 percent of the labor was locally sourced.

-- 90 percent of the installation and engineering is being sourced from a mid-Michigan company.
+- 90 percent of the installation and engineering is was sourced from a mid-Michigan company.

 Facility for Rare Isotopte Beams (FRIB) Power